metamn/react/content/blog/on-design-sytems/index.md

 This generosity links to the company size: Google, IBM, Ant, Adobe can afford to open source code worth millions:

-> This represents millions of dollars of investment for each company to duplicate work that many other companies are also doing. (https://react-spectrum.adobe.com/react-aria/why.html)
+> This represents millions of dollars of investment for each company to duplicate work that many other companies are also doing. &mdash; [React Aria](https://react-spectrum.adobe.com/react-aria/why.html)

 Foundational systems represent a new business model&mdash;[Modulz](https://www.modulz.app/) helps teams create design systems without writing code&mdash;or [institutions](https://bold.bridge.ufsc.br/en/about/) sharing their work for the common good.

-We all need designs systems.
+Lots of reasons to build designs systems.
 Yet the term is still unclear.

 ## Designs systems vs. Component libraries

 These terms are often interchanged.
 The difference is subtle and far-reaching.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The difference between a component library and a design system is whether or not your components have &#39;className&#39; and &#39;style&#39; props.</p>&mdash; Mark Dalgleish (@markdalgleish) <a href="https://twitter.com/markdalgleish/status/1308330959973027846?ref_src=twsrc%5Etfw">September 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+> The difference between a component library and a design system is whether or not your components have &#39;className&#39; and &#39;style&#39; props. &mdash; [Mark Dalgleish](https://twitter.com/markdalgleish/status/1308330959973027846?ref_src=twsrc%5Etfw)

 Design systems are strict.
 They form a complete system.
 They don't allow on-the-fly customisation.
 Modifying a system is possible at a well-defined entry point then changes reflect across the site automatically.